LLNL/conduit/src/docs/sphinx/building.rst

 Bootstrapping Third Party Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+We use **Spack** (http://software.llnl.gov/spack) automate builds of third party dependencies on OSX and Linux.
+Conduit builds on Windows as well, but there is no automated process to build dependencies necessary to support Conduit's optional features.

-You can use ``bootstrap-env.sh`` (located at the root of the conduit repo) to help setup your development environment on OSX and Linux.
-This script uses ``scripts/uberenv/uberenv.py``, which leverages **Spack** (http://software.llnl.gov/spack) to build the external third party libraries and tools used by Conduit.
-Fortran support in is optional, dependencies should build without fortran.
-After building these libraries and tools, it writes an initial *host-config* file and adds the Spack built CMake binary to your PATH, so can immediately call the ``config-build.sh`` helper script to configure a conduit build.
+On OSX and Linux, you can use ``bootstrap-env.sh`` (located at the root of the conduit repo) to help setup your development environment.
+This script uses ``scripts/uberenv/uberenv.py``, which leverages **Spack** to build all of the external third party libraries and tools used by Conduit.
+Fortran support is optional and all dependencies should build without a fortran compiler.
+After building these libraries and tools, it writes an initial *host-config* file and adds the Spack built CMake binary to your PATH so can immediately call the ``config-build.sh`` helper script to configure a conduit build.

 .. code:: bash